wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

  - Review and homework: 3 hrs
  - Labs: 3 hrs

-### Grading:
+### Grading and expectations

+Expected time commitment per week: 9 hrs: Classes: 3 hrs, Review and homework: 3 hrs, Labs: 3 hrs.

 Grading is an unfortunate necessity.
 Grades are based on the following split.
 Please note the emphasis on homeworks and labs.
-You can get 60% of the grades just by finishing homework and labs on time.

 - Homework: 30%
   + Weekly; 9 homeworks; due at the beginning of the class.